Surveying the Landscape of Ethics-Focused Design Methods: Background Work

 \subsection{Supporting Ethical Design Practice}

 HCI, Science and Technology Studies (STS), and design researchers have previously explored ethical practice across multiple dimensions, including: theoretical accounts \cite{Friedman2003-og,Shilton2018-ro}, methodological descriptions \cite{VSDbook, valuesatplay, Manders-Huits2009-nw}, identification of pragmatic and practice-led work \cite{Gray2019-wa,darkpatterns-website,Gray2016-ej,valuelevers,Steen2015-mt, Chivukula2020-oy}, and philosophical accounts \cite{Verbeek2005-eq, Dilnot2005-ah}.
 When focusing on prior research contributions relating to methodology, we have identified numerous frameworks that propose methodological means for designers to engage in value discovery and implementation.
-Common and well known methodologies include Value Sensitive Design (VSD; \cite{Friedman2008-iw,VSDbook}) and Values at Play \cite{valuesatplay}.
-Other researchers have proposed strategies for designers or technologists to advocate for values in practice contexts, including organizationally-focused approaches such as Shilton's ``Value Levers'' \cite{valuelevers} or van Wynsberghe's ``Ethicist as Designer'' \cite{ethicistasdesigner}.
-It is claimed that these strategies and methodologies can ``open new conversations about social values and encourage consensus around those values as design criteria'' \cite{valuelevers}; identify new ways to expose and reflect upon designers' responsibility or attitudes towards value-based decisions \cite{Gray2018-bh,assholedesignproperties}; propose suggestions for critical and reflective technical practice \cite{Agre1997-yk}; foreground tools for value comprehension in particular contexts \cite{VSDbook}; provide practitioners with ethical codes for computing work \cite{ethicscode}; frame policies for ethical responsibility for organizations \cite{Goddard2017-gf}; and offer requirements for ethics curriculum for computing and engineering education \cite{Gotterbarn1998-la,Hess2018-vg}.
+Common and well-known methodologies include Value Sensitive Design (VSD; \cite{Friedman2008-iw,VSDbook}) and Values at Play \cite{valuesatplay}.
+Other researchers have proposed strategies for designers or technologists to advocate for values in practice contexts, including organizationally-focused approaches such as Shilton's ``Values Levers'' \cite{valuelevers} or van Wynsberghe's ``Ethicist as Designer'' \cite{ethicistasdesigner}.
+It is claimed that these strategies and methodologies can ``open new conversations about social values and encourage consensus around those values as design criteria'' \cite{valuelevers}; identify new ways to expose and reflect upon designers' responsibility or attitudes towards value-based decisions \cite{darkpatterns2,assholedesignproperties}; propose suggestions for critical and reflective technical practice \cite{Agre1997-yk}; foreground tools for value comprehension in particular contexts \cite{VSDbook}; provide practitioners with ethical codes for computing work \cite{ethicscode}; frame policies for ethical responsibility for organizations \cite{Goddard2017-gf}; and offer requirements for ethics curriculum for computing and engineering education \cite{Gotterbarn1998-la,Hess2018-vg}.
 This range of prior work illustrates the efforts of the HCI, STS, and design communities towards identifying opportunities for supporting ethically-focused work practices.
-However, as an additional point of complication, portions of this prior work has been critiqued regarding its lack of resonance in authentic work settings, or due to the lack of translation of these practices from academia to practice \cite{Shilton2018-ro,Manders-Huits2009-nw,Gray2019-wa}.
-In this paper, we focus our efforts on surveying the landscape of ethics literature through the framing of design methods, with the goal of gathering and characterizing the existing landscape of ethics-focused and value-conscious design frameworks.
+However, as an additional point of complication, portions of this prior work has been critiqued regarding its lack of resonance in authentic work settings, or due to the lack of adequate translation of these practices from academia to practice \cite{Shilton2018-ro,Manders-Huits2009-nw,Gray2019-wa}.
+Finally, while collections of methods have become commonplace in the last decade, with texts such as \textit{Universal Methods of Design}~\cite{umod} now in regular use by practitioners and educators, none of these collections appear to include even an implicit focus on the ethical content of methods.
+In this paper, we focus our efforts on surveying the landscape of ethics literature through the framing of design methods, with the goal of gathering and characterizing the existing landscape of ethics-focused and value-conscious design methods.